-In November 2020, Hikma launched its generic version of VASCEPA on a limited scale.
+In November 2020, Hikma launched its generic version of VASCEPA on a limited scale and with a label that reflects the first VASCEPA FDA-approved indication, for the MARINE indication, and revised labeling based on the results of the REDUCE-IT trial.
 On November 30, 2020, we filed a patent infringement lawsuit against Hikma affiliate for making, selling, offering to sell and importing generic icosapent ethyl capsules in and into the United States in a manner that we allege has induced the infringement of patents covering the use of VASCEPA to reduce specified cardiovascular risk.
 On January 25, 2021 we expanded the scope of this patent infringement lawsuit to include a health care insurance provider, Health Net, LLC.
+This litigation is ongoing.
+We intend to vigorously pursue this ongoing litigation matter, but cannot predict the outcome or the impact on our business.

-Although, to date, no generics other than Hikma have been launched, in addition to ANDAs approved for Hikma and Dr. Reddy's, on September 11, 2020, Teva Pharmaceuticals USA, Inc's., or Teva's, ANDA was approved by the U.S. Food and Drug Administration, or U.S. FDA.
-Apotex Inc., or Apotex, has applied for ANDA approval such application, based on public records, has not yet been approved.
-We intend to vigorously pursue these ongoing litigation matters, but cannot predict the outcomes or the impact on our business.
+In June 2021, Dr. Reddy's launched its generic version of VASCEPA with labeling that is substantially similar to labeling of the Hikma generic product.
+In addition to ANDAs approved for Hikma and Dr. Reddy's, on September 11, 2020, Teva Pharmaceuticals USA, Inc's., or Teva's, ANDA was approved by the U.S. Food and Drug Administration, or U.S. FDA.
+On June 30, 2021, Apotex Inc.'s, or Apotex's, ANDA was approved by the U.S. FDA.

-The court rulings detailed above could also permit each of Teva and Apotex to launch a generic version of VASCEPA under certain circumstances pursuant to a settlement agreement with us.
-For example, Teva and Apotex settlement agreements permit such companies to launch their generic version of VASCEPA under royalty-free license from us given that our petition for en banc Federal Circuit review was not granted, after issuance of the Federal Circuit mandate on November 12, 2020.
-While Teva received U.S. FDA approval of its ANDA, any launch by Apotex would be subject to U.S. FDA approval of the Apotex ANDA and each generic launch is subject to procurement of adequate supply.
+The rulings of the Nevada Court and related appeal loses detailed above could permit each of Teva and Apotex to launch a generic version of VASCEPA under certain circumstances pursuant to their respective settlement agreement with us.
+For example, Teva and Apotex settlement agreements permit such companies to launch their generic version of VASCEPA under royalty-free licenses from us given that our petition for en banc Federal Circuit review was not granted, after issuance of the Federal Circuit mandate on November 12, 2020.
+Each generic launch is subject to procurement of adequate product supply.

-Once a generic version of VASCEPA is available in the market, whether based on a generic product with a MARINE indication label or REDUCE-IT indication label it is typically used in many U.S. states to fill a prescription for any use of the drug, subject, in certain circumstances, to state reimbursement law, the potential for patent infringement under certain case law and subject to certain Teva and Apotex settlement agreement terms.
-We currently face generic competition from Hikma's generic version of VASCEPA in the United States, and could face increased competition from additional generic entrants in the near term, which could have a material and adverse impact on our revenues and our results of operations.
+Once a generic version of a drug is available in the market, the generic version is typically used in many U.S. states to fill a prescription for any use of the drug, subject, to state reimbursement laws.
+Although, in our case, use of generic versions of VASCEPA, whether with primarily a MARINE indication label or REDUCE-IT indication label, could be further subject to the potential for patent infringement under certain case law and subject to certain Teva and Apotex settlement agreement terms, we currently face generic competition from Hikma's and Dr. Reddy's generic versions of VASCEPA in the United States, and could face increased competition from additional generic entrants in the near term, which could have a material and adverse impact on our revenues and our results of operations.
 There can be no assurance that we will be successful in preventing use of generic versions of VASCEPA in indications for which they have not been approved by U.S. FDA, even if such use is determined to infringe certain of our patent claims.